Sustaining Dryad: Reconfiguring relationships and 'thinking like a business' to maintain open data infrastructures: Discussion

 \subsection{Thinking like a business is not a bad thing, but it is not the only thing.}

 Within a (non-profit) organization, tensions can emerge when different logics and values come together, i.e. tensions between the need to procure funding and community values \parencite{beaton_lived_2021,maier_nonprofit_2016}.
 Such tensions are visible within our analysis, for example in how Dryad needed to mobilize shared values to enroll institutions (Section \ref{section_4-1-2}).
 Our analysis suggests that careful implementation of business models can be a means to productively work with these tensions.
-Further, due to their flexible nature, business models can also act as boundary objects, where they can be adapted and take on new meaning through how activities are performed in local contexts \parencite{doganova_capitalization_2015}.
-The example of Dryad’s business model can therefore usefully travel to other organizations and infrastructures.

 Different forms of flexibility in Dryad’s business model are also apparent in our analysis.
 Dyrad’s partnership with CDL, which led to new technology and customers (Section \ref{section_4-1-2}), as well as the development of the new fee structure (Section \ref{section_4-2}) exemplified large changes in services and revenue models, or “Type A flexibilities” \parencite{eschenfelder_financial_2022}.
 Smaller adjustments (Type B flexibilities) also occurred, such as continued applications for new grants (Figure 3).
 Both these larger and more minute changes shaped core aspects important in sustaining an infrastructure, such as articulating values, defining community, and constructing governance structures (Section \ref{section_4-2}; \cite{mounier_sustaining_2023}).
 This suggests that financial planning needs to carefully consider how business models and asset creation will affect other aspects of an open infrastructure, to decide what change is acceptable, and to recognize that sometimes large changes are needed to keep an infrastructure operational.